Determination of Requirements

 Before beginning coursework leading to an interprogram minor, students must seek and obtain formal approval from the graduate committee of the program in which they are matriculated.
 All coursework required for an interprogram minor must be completed prior to the studentís standing for the comprehensive examinations for the degree pursued.
 Interprogram minors should be explicitly covered as part of these comprehensive examinations.
 Concurrent with the recommendation of the student for admission to candidacy (for doctoral students) or for award of the degree (for masterís students), the director of the graduate program in which the minor field is completed must certify to the vice provost and dean the studentís satisfactory completion of the minor to be listed on the studentís transcript.

 In addition to the titles of approved and satisfactorily completed major and minor fields of specialization, official Graduate School transcripts show the titles of doctoral dissertations and masterís theses submitted in partial fulfillment of degree requirements.
 All such special transcript listings are made only at the time of completion of final degree requirements.

-For the spring and fall semesters, the deadline for fulfilling thesis and dissertation requirements is approximately 10 working days prior to Commencement.
-Students completing all degree requirements during the summer semester should contact their program unit or the Graduate School for deadlines.
+For the spring semester, the deadline for fulfilling thesis and dissertation requirements is approximately 10 working days prior to Commencement.
+Students completing all degree requirements during the summer or fall semesters should contact their program unit or the Graduate School for deadlines.